lamhq/tech-notes/finance/2-portfolio-selection/2-portfolio.md

 The top half of the mean-variance frontier is **efficient**: An investor cannot obtain a higher reward – or expected return – for a given level of risk measured by volatility.

 The left-most point on the minimum variance frontier is called the **minimum variance portfolio**.
+We can find the minimum variance portfolio using Excel Solver, by changing weight to have the minimum variance.

-All individual assets lie inside the frontier – diversified **portfolios on the frontier do better than assets held individually**.
+All individual assets lie inside the frontier. **Diversified portfolios on the frontier do better than assets held individually**.

 Diversification removes idiosyncratic risk and reduces the overall risk of the portfolio.